docsforadobe/javascript-tools-guide/docs/interapplication-communication/cross-dom-functions.md

 - In Mac OS®, the installation startup folders are:
   `/Library/Application Support/Adobe/Startup Scripts CS5/Adobe AppName/`

-#### NOTE
+!!! note
     This is not the location in which to store your own startup scripts; see [Scripting for specific applications](../introduction/scripting-for-specific-applications.md#scripting-for-specific-applications).

 ---

-<a id="cross-dom-api-reference"></a>

 ## Cross-DOM API reference